arks-org/arks.github.io/content/_pages/about-ark-naans-and-systems.md

 a local resolver today, IT policy and support may change in the future.

-Another reason to use N2T is if your ARKs “in the wild” show up without your resolver hostname (meaning that they start “ark:…”, which is not uncommon to see), the person wanting to use them won’t need to know the hostname as long as they know to add “n2t.net” in front of them.
+Another reason to use N2T is if your ARKs “in the wild” show up without your resolver hostname (meaning that they start “ark:...”, which is not uncommon to see), the person wanting to use them won’t need to know the hostname as long as they know to add “n2t.net” in front of them.
 This works because N2T knows the correct resolver hostname.

-### N2T feature: suffix passthrough
+### Feature: suffix passthrough

-Suffix passthrough is a feature of the N2T resolver that allows you to assign a single identifier to large complex objects with many files while still being able to refer to each distinct file.
+Suffix passthrough (SPT) is a feature of a local ARK resolver that allows you to assign a single identifier to large complex objects with many files while still being able to refer to each distinct file.

 Suppose you have a registered ARK, https://n2t.net/ark:12345/6789, that redirects to the web server page,